atecon/knn/src/knn_help.md

 Please report any issues or suggestions on the Gretl mailing list or GitHub page: https://github.com/atecon/knn .

+# GUI Interface
+The package provides a GUI interface to fit a KNN model, make predictions, and plot the scores.
+The GUI can be accessed from the Gretl menu under `Model` -> `Robust estimation` -> `KNN regression + classification`. **Note**: Currently, only a subset of functionalities are supported in the GUI.

 # Public Functions

 **knn_fit(train_data, train_labels, n_neighbors, opts[null])**